based on Reviews

 What exactly is phosphatidylserine?

-Phosphatidylserine is biosynthesized in small amounts, ie produced by the body itself.
-However, if there is a deficiency in one of the building blocks phenylalanine, lysine, tyrosine, methionine or tryptophan and/or in one of the cofactors choline, folic acid and vitamin B 12, the brain is not able to produce sufficient phosphatidylserine and a deficiency occurs.
+Phosphatidylserine is biosynthesized in small amounts, d.hPhosphatidylserine is produced by the body itself.
+However, if there is a deficiency of one of the building blocks phenylalanine, lysine, tyrosine, methionine, or tryptophan and/or one of the cofactors choline, folic acid, and vitamin B12, the brain is unable to produce sufficient phosphatidylserine, resulting in a deficiency.

 Numerous clinical studies show a positive effect of phosphatidylserine

-• on cortisol levels: Phosphatidylserine modulates the release of cortisol during the stress response [cf. Monteleone et al., 1992]
+• on cortisol levelsPhosphatidylserine modulates the release of cortisol during the stress response [cf. Monteleone et al., 1992]

 Modulation of the stress hormone cortisol

-phosphatidylserine content in our food
+Phosphatidylserine content in our food

 herring